atomix/dazl/README.md

 [zerolog](https://github.com/rs/zerolog), using an approach that's been proven in other languages, such as Java's [slf4j](https://slf4j.org) logging facade.

-### A brief history

-This framework was originally developed at the [Open Networking Foundation](https://opennetworking.org) and is still used extensively in open source cloud software projects at [Intel](https://www.intel.com), providing users and operators the ability to easily configure logging for specific systems and subsystems, control logging targets and formats, and enable rapid debugging and analysis without the need to modify code.

 # User Guide

 * [Use cases](#use-cases)